 - Spray application allows for complete coverage of any size optic surface

 - Applies with a completely touch-free process.
-No wipes, no brushes, no chance of scratching the surface!
+No wipes, and no chance of scratching the surface!

 - Adheres strongly to itself and particulate contaminants, but has minimal

 - Protects the mirror - just leave the polymer film on for strong protection from water vapor, oxygen, and physical threats.